 Incorporating a Private Company Limited by Shares (LTD) in Cyprus

-and it is founded by one ore more partners, up to 50.
-The company must have a registered office in Cyprus and a local company secretary.
-The shareholders subscribe shares, monetary or non monetary, which are given a nominal value and cannot be transferred.
+and it is founded by one or more partners - up to 50.
+Other important requirements for setting up a private limited liability company are a local address and a secretary.
+The shareholders subscribe shares, monetary or non-monetary, which are given a nominal value and cannot be transferred.
 The members of a private company limited by shares

 Registering a Public Company Limited by Shares (PLC) in Cyprus